zingzincoachtay/win10ng-fu/README.md

 _Repository purges confidential information._

+Working smart.
+Adapting to the restrictions.
+Mind the diminishing return.
+Learning to use computer for the sake of efficiency.
+Using is not in itself the purpose of computer.

 ### Generate a list of installed software

 Looks at the Programs and Features (Add or Remove Programs) and generate a list of installed software (e.g., third-party programs).